 Manager, Community Hazard Mitigation (BCEGS)

-The concept is simple: municipalities with well-enforced, up-to-date codes should demonstrate better loss experience, and insurance rates can reflect that.
-The prospect of lessening catastrophe-related damage and ultimately lowering insurance costs provides an incentive for communities to enforce their building codes rigorously — especially as they relate to windstorm and earthquake damage.
+Municipalities with well-enforced, up-to-date codes should demonstrate better loss experience, which can be reflected in lower insurance rates.
+The prospect of lessening catastrophe-related damage and ultimately lowering insurance costs provide an incentive for communities to enforce their building codes rigorously — especially as they relate to windstorm and earthquake damage.

-The anticipated upshot: safer buildings, less damage, and lower insured losses from catastrophes.
+The anticipated benefits: Safer buildings, less damage, and lower insured losses from catastrophes.

-Follow the links for frequently asked questions about BCEGS:
+Follow the links for further information about the BCEGS program:

-For more information on any topic related to the Building Code Effectiveness Grading Schedule (BCEGS®) program, Contact ISO Mitigation, or call the ISO mitigation specialists at 1-800-444-4554.
+For more information on any topic related to the Building Code Effectiveness Grading Schedule (BCEGS®) program, contact ISO Mitigation via email at BCEGS_info@verisk.com or call the ISO Mitigation specialists at 1-800-444-4554.